code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 }
 ```

 The creation and configuration of the different Spring Beans needed for the `Receiver` POJO are grouped in the `ReceiverConfig` class.
+Similar to the `SenderConfig` it is annotated with `@Configuration`.

 > Note the `@EnableKafka` annotation which enables the detection of the `@KafkaListener` annotation that was used on the previous `Receiver` class.